Portugal

 Braga is a lively city with students coming to pursue education in the local institutions.
 You will also find vibrant nightlife with clubs and bars around the city in Braga.

 Moving to Portugal for a better job opportunity is not a bad decision.
-In fact, the industries growing in this country is pretty diverse.
+In fact, the industries growing in this country are pretty diverse.
 This means everyone can have a chance regardless of their job experience and expertise.

 • You will find more opportunities if you can speak the Portuguese language.